Renting and you – a guide for landlords and tenants

 - in accordance with an order from the Tenancy Tribunal.

-A landlord of a boarding house tenancy may enter a boarding room after giving 24 hours’ written notice to the tenant (or to each tenant if the room is shared) in some situations.
+A landlord of a boarding house tenancy may enter a boarding room after giving 24 hours’ notice to the tenant (or to any tenant of the room if is shared) in some situations.
 These include:

 - to inspect the room, if no entry for that purpose has been made within the last 4 weeks